terra-campaigns/unsettled/directory/Sigisfarne/Hilda.md

 - Scratched
 - Likes mushrooms

-Family travelled to Hendenburgh to sell mushrooms there but never came back.
+The family travelled to Hendenburgh to sell mushrooms there but never came back.
 Hilda has been a bit of a recluse since they disappeared & not interacted with many people in the village since.

+Under a [vendetta](../../campaigns/Book_01/ep_004.md) of the [Molemen](../DuskmeadowFringe/PiotChant.md)